alaw810/1.1-JavaLanguage-Level1/src/ex2/README.md

 ## 📄 Description – Exercise Statements

-### Exercise 1 – Musical Instruments and Class Loading

-- Create an abstract class `Instrument` with attributes: `name` and `price`, and an abstract method `play()`.
-- Subclasses (`WindInstrument`, `StringInstrument`, and `PercussionInstrument`) must implement the `play()` method with different console outputs.
-- Use a static block to demonstrate that a class is only loaded once in Java.
-- Show that class loading can be triggered by creating the first instance or accessing a static member.
-- Introduce static and initialization blocks to visualize class loading behavior.

 ### Exercise 2 – Car Class and Static vs Final Members

 - Create a `Car` class with the following attributes: